-Online or onsite, instructor-led live GPU (Graphics Processing Unit) training courses demonstrate through interactive discussion and hands-on practice the fundamentals of GPU and how to program GPUs.
+Whether delivered online or on-site, instructor-led live GPU (Graphics Processing Unit) training courses illustrate the fundamentals of GPU architecture and programming through interactive discussions and practical, hands-on exercises.

-GPU training is available as "online live training" or "onsite live training".
-Online live training (aka "remote live training") is carried out by way of an interactive, remote desktop.
-Onsite live GPU training can be carried out locally on customer premises in Nantes or in NobleProg corporate training centers in Nantes.
+GPU training is offered in two formats: "online live training" or "onsite live training."
+Online live training (also known as "remote live training") is conducted via an interactive remote desktop.
+Onsite live training can be delivered locally at the customer’s premises in Nantes or at NobleProg corporate training centers located in Nantes.

 NobleProg -- Your Local Training Provider